Showing posts with label Compilations. Show all posts

 Animations are quite funny compared to later games but I love what they did.
 A faint image of a soldier sneaking into the darkness or leaping over a wall is excellent.
 Equally impressive are the cutscenes which I really enjoyed between each stage.
 Cracking 80s-style TV and I loved it all so very much I gotta say.

-The audio is mind-blowing from the intro that helps create the dramatic buildup using deep thumps as our team of kick-ass soldiers emerge.
+The audio is mind-blowing from the intro which helps create the dramatic buildup using deep thumps as our team of kick-ass soldiers emerge.
 It doesn't end there as lots of samples are used throughout each of the stages for maximum effect.
 Guess what?
 Just like the visuals, I've nothing to moan about.
 Excellent stuff!!

 The CryptO'pinion?